webdevops/TYPO3-metaseo/Documentation/FaqManual/Index.rst

 | **Problem:**
 |    The sitemap is empy.
 | **Solution:**
 |     Check if you created the “tx_metaseo_sitemap” database-table!
-We're using InnoDB as MySQL-Engine so you have to make sure that you have InnoDB-Support in your Hosting-Account (if not you should switch your hoster, InnoDB is a Standard-Feature in MySQL).
-As with 2.0.1 there is an error-message if the table doesn't exist.
+We're using InnoDB as MySQL-Engine so you have to make sure that you have InnoDB-support in your server or hosting account (if not you should switch your hoster, InnoDB is a standard feature in MySQL).
+As of 2.0.1 there is an error-message if the table doesn't exist.
 |
 | **Problem:**
 |     My sitemap is still empty, but the database is ok.